Javad-Manashti/Working-with-LLaMA/README.md

 ## Author

 This course has been developed by Javad Manashti, aiming to provide comprehensive insights into working with large language models (LLMs) and their applications.
+This content was provided for DataCamp.